olita1986/WallaTask/README.md

 ## Use and installation

-This Project was built using CocoaPods as Dependency Manager.
-Therefore, Cocoapods is needed:
+This Project was built using a Gemfile to centralize the use of dependencies to all devs.
+Follow the instructions:

+Make sure you have ruby install:

+`which ruby`

+Then run:

-Run: `pod install`
+`bundle install`

+Once the gems are installed execute:

+`bundle exec pod install`

+During this process the Public and Private key for the API will be asked.
+Input the keys provided by Orlando

-The open the .xcworkspace generated.
+Finally, open the .xcworkspace generated.

 ## Consideration and Nice-To-Have